gebertdominik/ckad-notes/00_kubernetes_architecture.md

 ## Services

-With every object and agent decoupled we need a flexible and scalable operator which connects resources together and will reconnect, should something die and a replacement is spawned.
-Each Service is a microservice handling a particular bit of traffic, such as a single **NodePort** or a **LoadBalancer** to distribute inbound requests among many Pods.
+* we need a flexible and scalable operator which connects resources together and will reconnect, should something die and a replacement is spawned
+* Each Service is a microservice handling a particular bit of traffic, such as a single **NodePort** or a **LoadBalancer** to distribute inbound requests among many Pods.

-A Service also handles access policies for inbound requests, useful for resource control and security.
+* handles access policies for inbound requests, useful for resource control and security.

-A service, as well as `kubectl`, uses a **selector** in order to know which objects to connect.
+* as well as `kubectl`, uses a **selector** in order to know which objects to connect.
 There are two selectors currently supported:

-* equality-based - can be used as `=`, `==` and `!=`
+	- equality-based - can be used as `=`, `==` and `!=`
-* set-based - `in`, `notin` and `exists`
+	- set-based - `in`, `notin` and `exists`

 ## Operators (also known as watch-loops/controllers)